immutable/imx-core-sdk-swift/README.md

 In order to use any workflow functions, you will need to pass in the connected wallet provider.
 This means you will need to implement your own Wallet L1 [Signer](https://github.com/immutable/imx-core-sdk-swift/blob/main/Sources/ImmutableXCore/Signer.swift) and L2 [StarkSigner](https://github.com/immutable/imx-core-sdk-swift/blob/main/Sources/ImmutableXCore/Signer.swift).

-Once you have a `Signer` instance you can generate the user's Stark key pair and use the result to implement a `StarkSigner`.
+Once you have a `Signer` instance you can generate the user's Stark key pair and use the result to instantiate a `StarkSigner`, for example, by using the default `StandardStarkSigner` provided by the SDK.

 ```swift
 let keyPair = try await StarkKey.generateKeyPair(from: signer)